 How much does Inca Trail Cost?

 You can find better prices or options, but always verify what is included.
-Some tour operators do not have a personal porter for the Inca Trail or bus from Machu Picchu.
+Some tour operators do not offer a personal porter for the Inca Trail or bus from Machu Picchu.
 TreXperience provides a personal porter and all transportation from start to end with panoramic trains.

 Is the Inca Trail Hike Dangerous?